- 1 Dutch presence in the Dutch East Indies

 FamilySearch

-In the 1980s the Mormons filmed the registers of the civil registry of the burgerlijke stand civil registry of the colonial time in the Arsip Nasional in Jakarta.
-You can request copies of these films via the catalogue of FamilySearch.
-You can then see the copies concerned in one of the Mormons’ Family History Centers.
+In the 1980s the Mormons filmed the records of the civil registry from the colonial era in the Arsip Nasional in Jakarta.
+You can request copies of these films via the catalogue of FamilySearch, and then view them in one of the Mormons’ Family History Centers.
 When searching, make sure that you type in the modern place names.
-Currently, FamilySearch (among others in collaboration with the Indo-European Genealogische Vereniging) Indo-European Genealogical Association is working on the digitalization of the registers of the Dutch East Indies civil registry.
+Currently, FamilySearch (in collaboration with, among others, the Indische Genealogische Vereniging) is working on the digitazation of the civil registry of the Dutch East Indies.

-Family announcements
+Family ads

 Uit het familiealbum.
 CBG / Fotocollectie Citroen-Kiehl.